HOME > Group Companies > UNIQLO Business > UNIQLO Business Model

 E-commerce

 • Our e-commerce operation is growing increasingly important as more customers shop both in store and online.
-In FY2023, online sales accounted for approximately 15% of total sales (15.0% in Japan, approximately 20% in the Greater China region, South Korea, North America, and Europe, and approximately 10% in Southeast Asia, India & Australia).
-We intend to expand integrated store and e-commerce services that enable customers to shop conveniently when and how it suits them, and to strengthen our role as an information-sharing platform through UNIQLO LIVE STATION and other services.
+In FY2024, online sales accounted for approximately 15% of total sales (14.7% in Japan; approximately 20% each in Greater China, South Korea, North America, and Europe; and approximately 10% in Southeast Asia, India & Australia).
+In order to meet customer needs, we intend to expand services that facilitate a variety of purchasing and delivery options, and to strengthen our role as an information-sharing platform through services including UNIQLO LIVE STATION.

 UNIQLO online store